datalad/datalad/docs/source/design/user_messaging.rst

 More specifically, raise an exception when:

 1. A DataLad interface's parameter specifications are violated
-2. An additional requirement (beyond parameters) for the successful running of a command, function, or process is not met
+2. An additional requirement (beyond parameters) for the meaningful continuation of a command, function, or process is not met

 It must be made clear to the user/caller what the exact cause of the exception